Cross-Sectional Return Dispersion and the Equity Premium

 In this paper, I examine whether stock return dispersion (RD) provides useful information about future stock returns.
 RD consistently forecasts a decline in the excess market return at multiple horizons, and compares favorably with alternative predictors used in the literature.
 The out-of-sample performance of RD tends to beat the alternative predictors, and is economically significant as indicated by the certainty equivalent gain associated with a trading investment strategy.
 RD has greater forecasting power for big and growth stocks compared to small and value stocks, respectively.
 I discuss a theoretical mechanism giving rise to the negative correlation between RD and the equity premium.

-Keywords: asset pricing, return dispersion;\, predictability of stock returns, out-of-sample predictability, stock market volatility, size, value, and momentum anomalies
+Keywords: asset pricing, stock return dispersion, cross-sectional variance of stock returns, predictability of stock returns, out-of-sample predictability

 JEL Classification: G12, G14, G17